 Why Ordering a Death Certificate can be Beneficial

-- A death certificate sometimes records a soldier’s service number and unit which can be very useful if no service record has survived.
+- A death certificate occasionally records a soldier’s regimental number and unit which can be very useful if no service record has survived.
 I have found the service number and unit of a husband recorded on a wife’s death certificate.

 - If a death required an inquest, e.g. suicide or accident, then there is a good chance that a report can be found in a local newspaper.